mossblaser/place-and-route-interchange-format/reference_implementation/README.md

                  ../examples/simple/placements.json \
                  ../examples/simple/allocations_ \
                  > routes.json

+    # Generate a set of routing tables using the example routes.
+    rig_table_generation.py ../examples/simple/routes.json \
+                            ../examples/simple/routing_keys.json \
+                            > routing_tables.json

 See the `--help` for each command for more details.

-All commands accept an `--algorithm` argument which allows the user to chose the algorithm to use rather than just using the Rig default.
+Most commands accept an `--algorithm` argument which allows the user to chose the algorithm to use rather than just using the Rig default.

 See the following Rig documentation pages for a list of available algorithms: